annebeaubien/annebeaubien.github.io/Content/recipes/nearly_borscht.md

 **Instructions:**

 1. Preheat the oven to 425ºF/220ºC.
 1. Wash the beet and wrap it in aluminum foil.
 Roast the beet for 1 hour, then remove from the oven and let it cool in the foil for 30 minutes.
-For more detailed instructions see my post on [https://wafflehearts.com/howtos/how_to_roast_beets](How To: Roast Beets)
+For more detailed instructions see my post on [How To: Roast Beets](https://wafflehearts.com/howtos/how_to_roast_beets)
 1. Meanwhile, wash, peel, and grate the potato and carrot using the large holes on a box grater.
 This side is often referred to as large-hole shredder and should produce strips that are about 1/4” wide and an inch long.
 Shred all of the potato and carrot then set aside in a large bowl.
 1. Wash the Brussels sprouts and remove the damaged outer leaves.
 Hold them at the root end and chop off the top into 1/4” ribbons.
 You want these to resemble the shredded potatoes and carrots in size.
 Add to potato bowl.
 1. Dice the onion.
 Add to potato bowl.